mapgears/scribeui/README.markdown

-TileSwarm
+ScribeUI
 =========

-TileSwarm is an application to create mapfiles with many scale levels.
+ScribeUI is an application to create mapfiles with many scale levels.

 Requirements
 ------------